Are you sure you've been blocked?

 - Fake account that passes the user off as another person;

 - Not one personal page, but two or more.

 - Using a personal page for commercial purposes (there are company pages for this).

 - Aggressive or offensive actions.

 - Sending unsolicited advertisements, messages, numerous friend requests or harassment of people, threats to them.

 If you have seriously violated the rules, Facebook has the right not to restore the profile.

 How to prevent your Facebook account from being banned

-Better to prevent problems rather than solve them.
-Be sure to learn the Facebook rules, behave online as you would behave offline, and don’t be rude to people, especially Facebook employees.
-Also, do not share your login and password to other people, only you personally can apply for unlocking.
+It is best to prevent problems rather than solve them.
+Be sure to learn the Facebook rules, behave online as you would behave offline, and don't be rude to people, especially Facebook employees.
+Also, do not share your login and password with other people, only you personally can apply for unlocking.